Dynamic Table Extractions with Power BI

 Dynamic WHERE Clauses using Power BI parameters:

 A WHERE Clause dynamically built in the M-script using Power BI parameters.
-This scenario allows filter values to be changed without editing the query logic.
+This scenario allows changing filter values without editing the query logic.
 The following sample WHERE Clause returns records where values in the column GJAHR of SAP table ACDOCA equal the parameterpGJAHR:The WHERE Clause translates into the M-script as follows:

 -